 Registration fees greatly vary, depending on the length and type of your vessel.

-Your registration is valid for three years, and expires on March 31 of the final year.
-Renewal notices are mailed out a few weeks before the due date.
+Your registration is valid for 3 years, and expires on March 31 of the final year.

 Renew in Person